Gustave Rosenthal: Crawford expedition

 When William Irvine was transferred to the Western Department, Rose accompanied him.
 Irvine assigned him to the Crawford expedition under the command of Colonel William Crawford against the Upper Sandusky villages of the Wyandots and Delawares in 1782.
 Irvine ordered Rose to keep a detailed account of the expedition and record all the events.
 During the election of officers, Rose was elected adjutant with the rank of Major.
 Upon nearing the destination of the campaign, Rose was selected to lead an advance company of men to scout the area ahead and attempt to determine the location of the enemy.
 It was Rose who discovered and determined that the grove of trees known as "Battle Island" should be the point of defense for the army during the Battle of Sandusky.

 Shortly after leaving the grove, the detachment spotted several Indians.
-After pursuing them some distance they were ambushed by the hidden force of Native Americans under the Wyandot chief Half King, the Delaware chiefs Captain Pipe and Wingenund and the British Indian agent Simon Girty.
+After pursuing them some distance they were ambushed by the hidden force of Native Americans under the Wyandot chief Dunquat, the Delaware chiefs Captain Pipe and Wingenund and the British Indian agent Simon Girty.
 Rose led the company in a fighting retreat while sending back runners to alert the main army that they had engaged the Indian force.
 With the advance company retreating and the main army advancing, they met at the grove earlier discovered by Rose.

 During the day of June 4 and the following day of June 5, the Indian force surrounded and attacked the army within the grove.
 Several attempts were made to penetrate the army's perimeter with little success; however, numerous parties of warriors continued to arrive to augment the numbers of the attackers and following the arrival of a number of Butler's Rangers and a party of Shawnee numbering near 200 under the Chief Black Snake, the battle began to go against the Americans.